Connecticut Route 82: Route description

 Route 82 is a designated scenic road for the length of the East Haddam Bridge between Haddam and East Haddam.

 History

 Modern Route 82 east of Route 85 was built along the alignment of an early toll road known as the Salem and Norwich Turnpike, which was chartered in 1827 to connect its namesake cities.
 The toll road was extended west to the village of Hadlyme in 1834 by another turnpike corporation, which built the Hadlyme and Salem Turnpike.
 The road between East Haddam and Norwich, incorporating both turnpike alignments, was designated in 1922 as State Highway 153.
 In the 1932 state highway renumbering, old Highway 153 was renumbered to Route 82.
-The only major changes since then are the extension along a new limited access road west of Route 154 to a trumpet intersection with Route 9 in 1971, and a reorganization of the east terminus in Norwich in the late 1980s.
+The only major changes since then are the extension along a new limited-access road west of Route 154 to a trumpet interchange with Route 9 in 1971, and a reorganization of the eastern terminus in Norwich in the late 1980s.